Ricci58lucas/snake-js/README.md

 # snakeGame_w_JS
-Snake Game with js, this code will be used to start training an AI so it can play snake and, hopefully, win.
-Or at least get good at it.

-you can try it here:
+Snake Game with js.
+It is being hosted by gh-pages and you can try it here:
 # https://ricci58lucas.github.io/snakeGame/